The annual Open Enrollment period for 2025 will begin by November 1st, 2024.

 In order to qualify for a health insurance Special Enrollment Period, there must be a qualifying life event.

-4. Other Changes.
-There are a number of less-common life events that can qualify someone for a Special Enrollment Period, including:
+There are several less-common life events that can qualify someone for a Special Enrollment Period, including:

 Q: Should I Switch Health Insurance Plans During Open Enrollment?